 Plants That Grow in Any Climate

 Two of my favorite flowers also grow everywhere and are tough.
 ‘Silver Tidal Wave’ petunia is one of the first in the Tidal Waves series.
-Its lavender-white flowers deadhead themselves, they need no pinching to grow lushly and the plants spread or more.
+Its lavender-white flowers deadhead themselves, they need no pinching to grow lushly, and the plants spread themselves.
 Stems grow a couple of inches each day, creating three-foot-tall hedges ablaze with blooms.

 My favorite perennial is ‘Mardi Gras’ helenium, a plant-and-forget perennial covered with orange flowers from July until frost.
-Hummingbirds, butterflies and yellow finch love this punch of powerful color.
+Hummingbirds, butterflies, and yellow finches love this punch of powerful color.

 I’m on my way to my favorite garden center to buy.
-Tell me what you are planting this spring.
+Tell me what you are planting this spring below!